-Astigmatism in Raleigh and Rocky Mount
+Astigmatism Treatment in Raleigh

 Astigmatism is an imperfection of the eye that causes blurred vision.
 An irregularly shaped cornea, which is the clear front cover of the eye, is a common cause of astigmatism but the curvature of the lens inside the eye can also result in this eye imperfection.
 Medical science has not yet determined the underlying cause of astigmatism, but it can be hereditary and present at birth.
 Eye injuries may increase the risk for astigmatism.
 The condition can also change over time.
-Let our Raleigh and Rocky Mount optometrists teach you more!
+Let our Raleigh optometrists teach you more!

 What is Astigmatism?